kennym/kennym/README.md

 ## Biggest achievements

-- Launched parenting app from start to finish and got acquired by a NYC startup
+- Launched parenting app from start to finish which got acquired by a NYC company.
 - I've built a social book network and email list that serves over 100k people on a weekly basis since 2012.
-- Helped at least 100 people acquire more financial education in Latin America thanks to being part of a Cashflow Club
+- Helped at least 100 people acquire more financial education in Latin America thanks to being part of a Cashflow Club.

 ## Tech stack
   - React.JS